 This is a pretty important step.
 You want to include enough money to make a difference, but you really don't want to break the bank.
 You can manually set the bids for clicks, which gives you more control.
 This also means your ads will stop showing once your budget is spent.
 That means you won't end up with a shocker of a bill later.

-Once you have the hang of everything, you can go back and change your settings to automatic or maybe even apply for a Google credit line.
+Once you've gotten the hang of everything, you can go back and change your settings to automatic or maybe even apply for a Google credit line.
 These are best left to experienced users, because it doesn't take much to completely empty a bank account just for paid clicks.

 It's important to notice the difference between the URLs you'll use in your ad.
 The display URL is the one you want people to remember.
 It's the home page to your website, the address people will type in if they visit without finding you through an ad first.
 This is what you want to display.

-Now, it's never a good idea to have a PPC ad that leads straight to the home page.
+With a few exceptions -- one of which you'll see in the list of AdWords examples, above -- it's not a good idea to have a PPC ad that leads straight to your home page.
 You want a landing page that focuses on the products featured in the AdWords ad.
 If you send people straight to the home page, they'll have to do another search for the products they want, and they're not likely to stick around for that.
 This is why it's so important to understand the difference between the display URL and the destination URL.

-Remember that you'll be competing against many other companies for the same audience.
+Keep in mind you'll be competing against many other companies for the same audience when bidding on keywords for which you want your ad to show up.
 Take some time to think of the keywords that will reach people who are ready to buy.
 For instance, instead of using "luxury shoes" in your PPC ad, you can use keywords such as "red leather heels."
 Maybe you'll miss out on people who are looking for shoes of all types, but you'll snag those who have a particular shoe in mind.
 They'll be more likely to make a purchase if your ad leads to a landing page with red leather heels, and that will more than pay for their click.